luigimannoni/stadia-controller-flasher/README.md

 ## Disclaimer

-This utility can brick your device, keep in mind everything is everything is work in progress and experimental, please use the original flashing utility on the official site: https://stadia.google.com/controller
+This utility can brick your device, keep in mind everything is work in progress and experimental, please use the original flashing utility on the official site: https://stadia.google.com/controller

 ## Quick start